 We don't know how the Cenozoic ends.
 We're still in it!
 The Cenozoic has been going on for 65 million years.
 Toward the very end of this time, humans have evolved.
 We are now witness to the geology of the Cenozoic.
 What came earlier in this era looks a lot like what is going on now.

 The Cenozoic began around 65.5 million years ago.
 We say that it begins after the Cretaceous extinction.
 We are still in the Cenozoic today.
-The Cenozoic accounts for only about 1.5% of the Earth’s total history.
-But since it's the the most recent era it is the one we know the most about.
-Much of what has been discussed elsewhere in Concepts Earth Science describes the geology of the Cenozoic.
+The Cenozoic accounts for only about 1.5% of Earth’s total history.
+But since it's the the most recent era, it is the one we know the most about.
+Much of what has been discussed elsewhere in this text describes the geology of the Cenozoic.
 A few highlights are mentioned here.